-- Posted ads for iPods on Craigslist in communities across the country, randomizing whether an ad showed a photo of a white or black hand holding the iPod - · Black sellers received fewer offers and lower offers - Racial disparities were larger in places with more racial isolation and more property crime, suggesting that buyers might be using race as a proxy for driving distance or the likelihood of being robbed - Policy implications: Providing a central, safe place as the default meeting place for buyers and sellers might lead to less discrimination based on race
+- Posted ads for iPods on Craigslist in communities across the country, randomizing whether an ad showed a photo of a white or black hand holding the iPod - Black sellers received fewer offers and lower offers - Racial disparities were larger in places with more racial isolation and more property crime, suggesting that buyers might be using race as a proxy for driving distance or the likelihood of being robbed - Policy implications: Providing a central, safe place as the default meeting place for buyers and sellers might lead to less discrimination based on race

 Jeffrey Flory

+Assistant Professor

-Assistant Professor, Claremont McKenna College
+Claremont McKenna College

-As an applied economist, I use experiments to uncover hidden relationships, generate new insights into key policy questions, and design practical solutions to complex problems.
+As an applied economist, I use experiments to test economic theory, generate new insights into key policy questions, and design practical solutions to complex problems.
 My recent work focuses on diversity in the workplace, salary and employment inequalities among underrepresented groups, and impacts of different pay structures on employee behaviors.
-My passion for economics comes from a drive to help practitioners effectively and efficiently achieve their objectives through scientifically-informed evidenced-based research.
-My research has been featured in media outlets such as Time Magazine, ABC News, and Science Daily.
+I am driven by the desire to uncover hidden relationships not evident in existing theory and to help practitioners achieve their objectives through rigorous evidenced-based research.
+My research has been featured in media outlets such as Time Magazine, ABC News, Science Daily, and Freakonomics.